-This version of scattering theory is essentially based on Vainberg's bounds for the local energy decay (see [35,36]).
+This version of scattering theory is essentially based on Vainberg's bounds for the local energy decay (see [35, 36]).

-- Remark 1.1. (i) In [11] we deduce asymptotics (1.19) from its primal counterpart (1.20).
-In this paper we do not analyse connections between (1.20) and (1.19). - (ii) It is useful to comment on the difference between two versions of scattering theory produced for the WE and KGE.
-In the first theory, the remainders $\rho(t)$ and r(t) are small a.s., while in the second theory, developed in this paper, r(t) is small in mean (see (1.21)).
+Remark i) In [11] we deduce asymptotics (1.19) from its primal counterpart (1.20).
+In this paper we do not analyse connections between (1.20) and (1.19).

+ii) It is useful to comment on the difference between two versions of scattering theory produced for the WE and KGE.
+In the first theory, the remainders $\rho(t)$ and r(t) are small a. s., while in the second theory, developed in this paper, r(t) is small in mean (see (1.21)).
 Such a difference is related to a slow (power) decay of solutions to the KGE.

-The main result of the paper is stated in Sect.
-2 (see Theorem A).
-Sections 3-8 deal with the case of constant coefficients: the main statement is given in Sect.
-3 (see Theorem B), the relation to CGDs is discussed in Sect.
-4, the compactness (Property I) is established in Sect.
-5, convergence (1.11) in Sect.
-6, and convergence (1.12) in Sects.
-7, 8.
-In Sect.
-9 we check the Lindeberg condition needed for convergence to a Gaussian limit.
-In Sect.
-10 we discuss the infinite energy version of the scattering theory, and in Sect.
-11 convergence (1.2).
+The main result of the paper is stated in Section 2 (see Theorem A).
+Sections 3 - 8 deal with the case of constant coefficients: the main statement is given in Section 3 (see Theorem B), the relation to CGDs is discussed in Section 4, the compactness (Property I) is established in Section 5, convergence (1.11) in Section 6, and convergence (1.12) in Sections 7, 8.
+In Section 9 we check the Lindeberg condition needed for convergence to a Gaussian limit.
+In Section 10 we discuss the infinite energy version of the scattering theory, and in Section 11 convergence (1.2).
 In Appendix A we collected FT-type calculations.
-Appendix B is concerned with a formula on generalised GPMs on Sobolev spaces.
+Appendix B concerns with a formula on generalised GPMs on Sobolev's spaces.